GraphFM: Graph Factorization Machines for Feature Interaction Modeling: Experiments

 \subsection{Experimental Settings}

-Our experiments are conducted on three real-world datasets, two CTR benchmark datasets and one recommender system dataset.
-Details of these datasets are illustrated in Table \ref{tab:dataset}. \begin{itemize} \item \textbf{Criteo}\footnote{https://www.kaggle.com/c/criteo-display-ad-challenge} is a famous industry benchmark dataset for CTR prediction, which has 45 million users' click records in 26 categorical features and 13 numerical features on displayed ads.
-Given a user and the page he is visiting, the goal is to predict the probability that he will click on a given ad.
+Our experiments are conducted on three real-world datasets, two CTR benchmark datasets, and one recommender system dataset.
+Details of these datasets are listed in Table \ref{tab:dataset}.
+The data preparation follows the strategy in~\cite{tian2023directed}.
+We randomly split all the instances at 8:1:1 for training, validation, and testing.
+We adopt the two most popular metrics, \textbf{AUC} and \textbf{Logloss} to measure the probability that one prediction diverges from the ground truth.

-\item \textbf{Avazu}\footnote{https://www.kaggle.com/c/avazu-ctr-prediction} contains users' click behaviors including whether a displayed mobile ad is clicked by a user or not.
-There are 23 categorical feature fields including user/device features and ad attributes.

-\item \textbf{Movielens-1M}\footnote{http://grouplens.org/datasets/movielens/} is a widely used recommender system dataset, which contains about 1,000,000 rating records of 4,000 movies by 6,000 users.
-Although the ratings range from 0 to 5, we treat it as a binary classification task.
-During binarization, we treat samples with ratings greater than 3 as positive samples, and samples with ratings less than 3 as negative ones.
-The rest neutral samples with ratings equal to 3 are removed. \end{itemize}

-As for the data preparation, we follow the strategy in~\cite{song2019autoint}.
-The infrequent features (appearing in less than threshold instances) are removed and treated as a single feature ``unknown'', where threshold is set to 10 and 5 for Criteo and Avazu datasets respectively.
-The numerical features are normalized by transforming from $z$ to $log^2(z)$ if $z>2$ to reduce the variance.
-We randomly split all the instances in 8:1:1 for training, validation and testing.